clockcpp/HairSpring/README.md

 ☐ Decent
 ☐ Bad
 ☐ Don‘t look too long at it
-☑ MS-DOS // significantly it does is MS-DOS, isn't it ¯\_(ツ)_/¯
+☑ MS-DOS // Isn't it ¯\_(ツ)_/¯

 ### ---{ Gameplay }---
 ☐ Very good
-☑ Good   // I don't think a console can do many thing as 3A games.
+☑ Good   // I don't think a console can do many thing as 3A games, at least it never be "very good".
 ☐ It's just gameplay
 ☐ Mehh
 ☐ Watch paint dry instead